threathunters-io/QLOG/README.md

 but it will be open sourced so we can fix issues with the power of the security community and develop new features based on the requirements of the community.

 # Usage & install
+QLOG requires .NET Framework >=4.7.2 to be installed.

 To run in interactive console mode, just run
 ```
 qlog.exe